davidv2002/cs10_q1_websites_sandbox/README.md

 I have experience babysitting medically fragilely children to help my grandmother who is a foster parent.
 I am a red belt in tykondo and go to the gym often.
-I was home schooled up to grade 10. my plan for  uni
-.my goal is too became an enginear in computer arcitecter micro asembly
-			.hopfull being able to work at amd in the cpu divshion .i want to be able to work on prototype cpus and be able to take some home to play around with.
+I was home schooled up to grade 10. my plan for uni my goal is too became an engineer in computer architecture micro assembly hopefully being able to work at AMD in the CPU division I want to be able to work on prototype CPUs and be able to take some home to play around with.